tatumroaquin/sighfer/README.md

 # Sighfer
-A collection of classical cipher encrypt/decryption tools, for solving cryptographic puzzles.
+A collection of classical cipher encrypt/decryption tools, for solving cryptographic puzzles and to understand how information is represented in different forms.

 @author: ormux
 @date: 06/03/2021
 @link: https://ormux.github.io/sighfer
-@modified: 02/04/2021
+@modified: 10/04/2021
 @title: Sighfer Central
 @type: website